gclen/abcs-of-data-science/_posts/2020-10-18-n-is-for-natural-language-processing.md

 comments: true
 ---

 Natural Language Processing (NLP) is a huge area within data science.
 It’s so huge that this blog will barely scratch the surface and will just give you a flavour of the kinds of things people try to use NLP for.
-As you might guess, the goal of NLP is to try and gain insights and information from text data.
+As you might guess, the goal of NLP is to try and gain insights and information from language (either spoken or text).
 Text data can come from a wide variety of sources such as tweets, news articles, or transcripts of speech-to-text.
 NLP is used in a lot of applications, including

 * Autocorrect
 * Chatbots and virtual assistants (e.g. Siri or Alexa)